 Let me start with the least controversial topic first: the role of monetary policy in supporting financial stability goals.
-It has become a mantra in central banking that robust microand macroprudential regulatory policies should provide the main lines of defense for threats to financial stability.
+It has become a mantra in central banking that robust micro- and macroprudential regulatory policies should provide the main lines of defense for threats to financial stability.
 Nonetheless, there is some concern that these alone may be insufficient.
 Those who hold these worries conclude that there should be a financial stability goal in the monetary policy mandate.
 Central bankers themselves regularly refer to the connections between monetary policy and financial stability.
-At the Federal Reserve, the Bank of England, the Norges Bank, the Sveriges Riksbank, and elsewhere, policy discussions have frequently highlighted the tradeoffs between, and the appropriate balancing of, macroeconomic and financial stability goals.3
+At the Federal Reserve, the Bank of England, the Norges Bank, the Sveriges Riksbank, and elsewhere, policy discussions have frequently highlighted the tradeoffs between, and the appropriate balancing of, macroeconomic and financial stability goals (see, for example, Bank of England 2013, Norges Bank 2014, and Sveriges Riksbank 2014a).

 It is noteworthy that the recent heightened focus on the connections between monetary policy and financial stability is a sea change from the consensus before the global financial crisis.
 Central bankers were then nearly unanimous in their undying faith and fealty to a version of inflation targeting, whereby monetary policy is single-mindedly focused on price stability and, usually more quietly, other macroeconomic goals.
-Financial stability was viewed as a potentially dangerous distraction, risking the central bank's attention to, and credibility in, achieving its price-stability mandate.
-This approach was codified in numerous central bank charters, which in some cases mandated consequences if the inflation goal was not met.4
+Financial stability was viewed as a potentially dangerous distraction, risking the central bank's attention to, and credibility in, achieving its price stability mandate.
+This approach was codified in numerous central bank charters, which in some cases mandated consequences if the inflation goal was not met.